Author: Dr. Jean-Paul Rodrigue

 - Electrification of port-centric industries.
 Many heavy industries located within port facilities were dependent on fossil fuels as a core energy input.
 The transition of port energy systems will be accompanied by a transition of the port industrial ecosystem.

 - Offshore wind power generation.
 Through the maritime interface, ports can access large coastal oceanic areas that can offer wind generation opportunities.
 The port and its industries already offer an existing demand for installed wind generation capabilities and can offer port authorities new revenue sources.
+The port can also act as the platform to procure, install and maintain offshore wind power systems.

 - Integration of port energy systems.
 Port clustering allows for different energy systems (conventional and alternative) to operate independently, seeing a better level of integration between supply and demand.
 This allows for an energy trading system where energy surpluses could be traded between suppliers and users within the port community.
 A more efficient electric grid and energy storage capabilities have to be developed in tandem.